Install AGIC by using an existing Application Gateway deployment

 The Application Gateway Ingress Controller (AGIC) is a pod within your Azure Kubernetes Service (AKS) cluster.
-AGIC monitors the Kubernetes Ingress resources, and creates and applies Application Gateway config based on the status of the Kubernetes cluster.
+AGIC monitors the Kubernetes Ingress resources.
+It creates and applies an Azure Application Gateway configuration based on the status of the Kubernetes cluster.

 Prerequisites

-This document assumes you already have the following tools and infrastructure installed:
+This article assumes that you already installed the following tools and infrastructure:

-Helm is a package manager for Kubernetes, used to install the application-gateway-kubernetes-ingress package.
+Helm is a package manager for Kubernetes.
+You use it to install the application-gateway-kubernetes-ingress package.

 If you use Cloud Shell, you don't need to install Helm.
-Azure Cloud Shell comes with Helm version 3.
-Skip the first step and just add the AGIC Helm repository.
+Cloud Shell comes with Helm version 3.
+Run the following commands to add the AGIC Helm repository for an AKS cluster that's enabled with Kubernetes role-based access control (RBAC):

 kubectl create serviceaccount --namespace kube-system tiller-sa